aubrib/eCMS/README.md

-# e-Learning Management System
+# e-Course Management System

-A learning management and online assessment system for academic education.
+A course management and online assessment system for academic education.

 ## Features